vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 Parameters:

 _PARENT_CONTEXT_: The Helm charts global context

 _COMPONENT_: The component to create the secret data for

 Usage:

 With calling this function the data section for a component specific secret is created.
 The secret contains automatically the following data keys and contents:
 1. First it traverses the _COMPONENT_ in `hull.config.specific.components` and adds all `mounts.secret`'s contents defined to the volume.
 It also adds all Secrets defined as physical files which are stored under the `files/_COMPONENT_/mounts/secret` folders.
+Lastly, any file defined in `files/common/mounts/secret` is added in case a file key of the same name is not yet defined in the secret.
 2. Database connection information is added from the components `database` specification if it exists.
 The keys `AUTH_BASIC_DATABASE_NAME`, `AUTH_BASIC_DATABASE_USERNAME` and `AUTH_BASIC_DATABASE_PASSWORD` are added with their defined values.
 Furthermore a key `database-connectionString` is added which contains a ready to use database connectionString including above credential data, alternatively if the components `database` specification contains a full fledged connection string as `connectionString` key it will insert this value and not compose a connection string dynamically.
+Another option is to add an field `endpoint` holding the name of an existing `hull.config.general.data.endpoints` key in which case the database endpoint information used in the composition of the `database-connectionString` is used from this endpoint.
+Note that in this case the referenced _ENDPOINT_ must also contain an `application` key which has a value of either `postgres` or `mssql` since the database type is important in creation of connection strings.
 3. If an `amq` or `amqInternal` endpoint is specified, the key `rabbitmq-connectionString` is added and the RabbitMQ connectionstring is assembled as its value

 ### hull.vidispine.addon.library.component.configmap.data